mixxxdj/manual/source/chapters/library.rst

   Mixxx's waveform displays will load it into that deck.

-unLoading Tracks
+Unloading Tracks
 ==============

+Tracks can be unloaded into a deck in several ways:

-* To unload track in Deck1, use the keyboard shortcut Shift + Left.
-In Deck2 you can unload track with Shift + Right
+* To unload track in Deck 1, use the keyboard shortcut Shift + Left.
+In Deck 2 you can unload track with Shift + Right

+* You can use the eject track button to unload track from a deck.
+This button is located at the bottom right, below the waveform.

 .. _library-finding-tracks: